asimwe1/rust_chatapp/site/guide/4-requests.md

 fn new(task: Form<Task<'_>>) { /* .. */ }
 ```

-The [`Form`] type implements the `FromData` trait as long as its generic
+[`Form`] is data guard as long as its generic parameter implements the
-parameter implements the [`FromForm`] trait.
-In the example, we've derived the
+[`FromForm`] trait.
+In the example, we've derived the `FromForm` trait
-`FromForm` trait automatically for the `Task` structure. `FromForm` can be
+automatically for `Task`. `FromForm` can be derived for any structure whose
-derived for any structure whose fields implement [`FromForm`], or equivalently,
+fields implement [`FromForm`], or equivalently, [`FromFormField`].

-[`FromFormField`].
-If a `POST /todo` request arrives, the form data will
+If a `POST /todo` request arrives, the form data will automatically be parsed
-automatically be parsed into the `Task` structure.
-If the data that arrives
+into the `Task` structure.
+If the data that arrives isn't of the correct
-isn't of the correct Content-Type, the request is forwarded.
-If the data doesn't
+Content-Type, the request is forwarded.
+If the data doesn't parse or is simply
-parse or is simply invalid, a customizable error is returned.
-As before, a
+invalid, a customizable error is returned.
+As before, a forward or failure can
-forward or failure can be caught by using the `Option` and `Result` types:
+be caught by using the `Option` and `Result` types:

 ```rust
 # use rocket::{post, form::Form};